Dallas Baker

-Dallas Leon Baker (born November 10, 1982) is an American former professional football wide receiver.
-He played college football for the University of Florida, and thereafter played professionally for the Pittsburgh Steelers of the National Football League (NFL), the Montreal Alouettes and Saskatchewan Roughriders of the Canadian Football League (CFL), and the Jacksonville Sharks and San Antonio Talons of the Arena Football League (AFL).
-As a member of the Steelers, he won Super Bowl XLIII against the Arizona Cardinals.
+Dallas Leon Baker (born November 10, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Florida Gators, and thereafter played professionally for the NFL's Pittsburgh Steelers and the CFL's Montreal Alouettes and Saskatchewan Roughriders.
+He also played for the Jacksonville Sharks and San Antonio Talons of the Arena Football League (AFL).
+As a member of the Steelers, he won Super Bowl XLIII.
 Baker is currently the wide receivers coach at Baylor University.

 Early life

 Baker was born in New Smyrna Beach, Florida, and attended New Smyrna Beach High School, where he was a star wide receiver for the New Smyrna Beach Barracudas high school football team.
 In 2001, he set the single season Barracudas' record with seventeen touchdowns, 67 catches and 1,142 yards He attended Northfield Mount Hermon School for a postgraduate year.
 Dallas led NMH to the New England championship in football, losing to Kent 42-7, and was a standout player on NMH's basketball team.
 Baker graduated from NMH in 2002.